 When asked to rate his experience, Jack does not hesitate for a second, “I rate it a 10!
 It was completely different learning for my body, and turning on snow.”
 Comparing his new experience to using the bi-ski Jack explains, “The TetraSki is definitely more mental, having to stay focused on my control of the joystick and visually where I am going.
 The bi-ski is more physical with my body making the turns.
 I think it would be great to do both each ski season because they both benefit me.”

-This was the third time that the TetraSki was in Stowe this winter, thanks to a partnership between Green Mountain Adaptive Sports (GMAS), Cathy Webster (NDAA) and Nate Hanson of Adaptive Sports Partners (ASP), and the TRAILS and University of Utah’s New England Rep for the TetraSki.
-For the past two years, the groups have worked together to bring the TetraSki to Stowe for a day or two annually so that local and area athletes with complex disabilities can experience the joys of skiing in the robotic ski.
-Nate leads the lessons with great experience and skill.
-Stowe instructor Tom Hall, Cathy Webster, Robby Laughlin, and other GMAS Board members also joined all six sessions, with a morning and afternoon lesson, providing opportunities for two different users per day.
-Read more about the TetraSki below.
+The TetraSki first was in Stowe in 2023 thanks to a partnership between Green Mountain Adaptive Sports (GMAS), Cathy Webster (NDAA) and Nate Hanson of Adaptive Sports Partners (ASP), and the TRAILS and University of Utah’s New England Rep for the TetraSki.
+For a few years, the groups worked together to bring the TetraSki to Stowe for a day or two annually so that local and area athletes with complex disabilities can experience the joys of skiing in the robotic ski.

 TetraSki is good for the mind and the body